In Search Of Yummy-ness

 Pomelo is a giant citrus fruit that is native to Southeast Asia.
 While it might look like a grapefruit, the flavour is actually very different.

-Pomelos look like a huge grapefruits, but are generally less acidic than a grapefruit.
+Pomelos look like huge grapefruits, but are generally less acidic than a grapefruit.

-There are different varieties of pomelo that vary in shape, colour and flavour.
+Different varieties of pomelo vary in shape, colour and flavour.
 Some pomelos are the size of a large grapefruit, while others are as large as a basketball!

 The flavour of a pomelo can range from sweet to tart, depending on the variety that you get.

-The flesh of a pomelo can range from light yellow to bright pink and, like grapefruits, the pink varieties are sweeter than the white ones, which can be bitter.
+The flesh of this fruit can range from light yellow to bright pink and, like grapefruits, the pink varieties are sweeter than the white ones, which can be bitter.

 Some types of pomelo are tangy, tart and slightly bitter, while others are spicy-sweet in flavour.
 The pulp can vary from somewhat juicy to slightly dry.